abdalrahman-alhmouz/data-Structure-alogarethem/chalenges/README.md

  # linked List  Array
 <!-- Short summary or background information -->
- * we need to create a brand new PseudoQueue class. without using an existing Queue.new class
+ * we need to Create a class called AnimalShelter which holds only dogs and cats.
+The shelter operates using a first-in, first-out approach.

- * At first I created a Stack object in pusedoClass Then i created the enqueue method which accepts intg (number) in this method i push the number into (inpox (stack)) Another method called deququ in this method im push (inbox.pop ()) inside outbox.
+ * At first I created a AnimalSheltar ,cats and dogs class  in AnimalSheltar , i created the enqueue method which accepts onject (animal) in this method i push the Object (cats,dogs);
-Then outbox.pop returns;
- .
+Another method called deququ in this method im delete the pref object (fifo);

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->